 What’s happening locally?

-Local stakeholders, particularly within the Local Pharmaceutical Committees (LPC’s), are aware of the issues surrounding MCA’s and keen to implement interventions to reduce their use as part of a wider agenda to address problematic polypharmacy.
-This is an opportunity to improve the safety of patients within the West of England in relation to safe use of medicines, and the project would also have other benefits including freeing up pharmacists time for patient consultation, and improved patient ownership of their medicines and conditions.
+Local stakeholders, particularly within the Local Pharmaceutical Committees (LPC’s), are aware of the issues surrounding MCAs and keen to implement interventions to reduce their use as part of a wider agenda to address problematic polypharmacy.
+This is an opportunity to improve the safety of patients within the West of England in relation to safe use of medicines, with the project having other benefits including freeing up pharmacists time for patient consultation, and improved patient understanding of their medicines and conditions.

 - Standardising assessment for MCA eligibility across the West of England, by introducing an assessment form that can be used by pharmacists in all care settings.

 - Educating healthcare professionals, carers, patients and public about the benefits and risks of MCAs, and increase awareness of other reasonable adjustments available to support patients to use their medicines safely and effectively.

 - Specialist Pharmacy Service (SPS) Summary of Guidance and Evidence for Use of Multi-Compartment Compliance Aids (MCCAs)

 - North East & North Cumbria AHSN Medicines Adherence Support Project

 - BNSSG CCG Managing Compliance Aids in Primary Care Advice for GP Practices